Noa Kirel: Pushers, Single releases (2015–2017); and LipStar

 Kirel appeared in the Israeli docu-reality HOT's series Pushers, which tracks wealthy parents who push their children to success in different areas.
 The show featured teenage Kirel and her father, who was financially supporting her entertainment career.
 Kirel is managed in her homeland by Israeli talent super-agent Roberto Ben-Shoshan, and co-managed by Sharona Nomder (Morse Artists) internationally.

 In 2015, she performed her first song on YouTube titled Medabrim? (lit. 'talking') Following its success, that same year, she released another song called Killer.
 The provocative videoclip for the song caused a stir due to Kirel's young age.
 She released additional songs, which were featured on YouTube and played on various Israeli radio stations, including the songs Yesh Bi Ahava, which was the first song to enter the Galgalatz playlist; Rak Ata; Hatzi Meshuga; Bye LaHofesh; and Ten Li Siman.
 At the end of 2016, she won the Singer of the Year award at the Israeli Kids' Choice Awards.

 In 2017, Kirel began hosting the LipStar music show on Yes KidZ channel, alongside Sagi Breitner.
-In May 2017, she released a song called Makom LeShinui, in which she sang in a duet with Avior Melasa, who wrote the song.
+In May 2017, she released a song called Makom LeShinui, in which she sang in a duet with Avior Malasa, who wrote the song.
 Kirel released several marketing singles: Lirkod, Kim'At Mefursemet, Wow, Mi Iten Li Et HaKoach.

 On June 22, she starred in the teen movie Nearly Famous, alongside Omer Dror.
 That year, she also appeared in the musical The Three Musketeers alongside Omer Dror.
 On August 28, Kirel released a single which she performed with Agam Buhbut, a cover version of Danny Sanderson's song Etzel HaDoda VeHaDod, as part of a campaign for Bezeq.
 In November 2017, she represented Israel at the 2017 MTV Europe Music Awards, in the International Artist category.